aws-observability/aws-otel-collector/docs/developers/linux-rpm-demo.md

-### Run AOC Beta on AWS EC2 Linux
+### Run AWSOTelCollector Beta on AWS EC2 Linux

-To run AOC on AWS EC2 Linux host, you can choose to install AOC RPM on your host by the following steps.
+To run AWSOTelCollector on AWS EC2 Linux host, you can choose to install AWSOTelCollector RPM on your host by the following steps.

 **Steps,**